 1. Umi Jigoku (Sea Hell): The Best All-Rounder

-If you only visit one Hell, make it Umi Jigoku.
+If you visit only one Hell, make it Umi Jigoku.
 It is the largest and most beautiful of the group.

 - Facilities: There is a large, modern souvenir shop and proper restrooms with changing tables.